3dem/relion-documents/source/STA_tutorial/ExtractSubtomos.rst

     (You can see how this file refers to the inidividual |particle_set| and |tomogram_set| star files using ``cat Picks/job008/optimisation_set.star``.)

-:OR use direct entries?: No
+:OR\: use direct entries?: No

 :Input particle set: ""